Corinthians RFC Newsletter January 24th

 Corinthians 33 Tuam 0

-The Thirds played Tuam at Corinthian Park on Friday night and came away with a very impressive 33-0 win with tries from Declan Hogan who scored two, Cathal O’Shea, Lorcan Smyth, Kieran Dolan and Aidan O’Connor.
+The Thirds played Tuam at Corinthian Park on Friday night and came away with a very impressive 33-0 win with tries from Declan Hogan who scored two, Cathal O’Shea, Lorcan Smyth, Kieran Dunne and Aidan O’Connor.
 Padraig Cuddy added a penalty.

 The Team and replacements were: Coilin Hegarty, Gary Ryan, Warren Beattie, Colm Conway, Aidan O’Connor, Padraig Cuddy, Jamie Kerins.
 Dennis Grealish, Jason Barrett, Cathal O’Shea, Padraic O’Tuairisg, James Downing, Declan Hogan, Lorcan Smyth, Colm McHugh.